E-COMP Initiative Summary

 E-COMP's Deliverables

-- Tools for stability characterization and optimization.
+- Tools for modeling highly complex and interacting modern energy systems including stability characterization and optimization.

 PNNL’s Leadership

 As a leader in energy system innovation, PNNL brings unmatched expertise in power systems, optimization, simulation, and cybersecurity to E-COMP.
-Supported by state-of-the-art infrastructure, including hardware-in-the-loop testbeds and high-performance computing, PNNL collaborates with stakeholders to deliver solutions that address today’s challenges while preparing for tomorrow’s energy landscape.
+Supported by state-of-the-art infrastructure, including hardware-in-the-loop testbeds and high-performance computing, PNNL collaborates with stakeholders to deliver solutions that address today’s challenges while preparing for tomorrow’s energy and technology landscape.

 Join Us